aprs434/aprs434.github.io/README.md

 - `D`: the compressed _SSID_ (1 of 16) and _Digipeater Address_ (1 of 8 paths)
 - `!`: the _Data Type ID_ and at the same time a custom, positional LoRa header
 - `/`: the _Symbol Table Identifier_
-- `XXXX`: the compressed longitude
+- `XXXX`: the Base91 compressed longitude
-- `YYYY`: the compressed latitude
+- `YYYY`: the Base91 compressed latitude
 - `$`: the _Symbol Code_
 - `cs`: the compressed course and speed
 - `T`: the _Compression Type Byte_

-Upon succesful demonstration of its merits, above LoRa frame compression procedure will be formally proposed as an extension to the APRS standard.

 ### Recommended n-N paradigm paths